 In 2002 the Giramondo Publishing Company began the publication of literary works by individual authors in its Giramondo book imprint, alongside HEAT magazine.
 Almost immediately, our titles began winning awards.
 Emma Lew’s collection Anything the Landlord Touches won the 2003 Victorian Premier’s Award for Poetry and the Judith Wright Calanthe Award.
 In the following year Judith Beveridge’s poetry collection Wolf Notes won the Judith Wright Calanthe Award, and also the Victorian Premier’s Award for Poetry, in a rare double with Brian Castro’s novel Shanghai Dancing, which received both the Victorian and NSW Premiers’ Literary Awards for Fiction.
 In 2007, Alexis Wright’s novel Carpentaria won the Miles Franklin Award, and five other prestigious Australian literary prizes.
-In 2010 Gerald Murnane receive The Melbourne Prize in recognition of his body of work – Giramondo has now published ten of his titles.
+In 2010 Gerald Murnane received The Melbourne Prize in recognition of his body of work – Giramondo has now published eleven of his titles.

 In the decade since, our titles have won or been shortlisted for all the major Australian literary prizes, including the Prime Minister’s Literary Award, the Stella Prize, the National Biography Award and the various state Premier’s Awards.
 Our prize-winning authors also include John Hughes, Evelyn Juers, Lucy Dougan, Alan Wearne, Kate Middleton, Joanne Burns, Lisa Gorton, Robert Gray, Jennifer Maiden, Michelle Cahill, Antigone Kefala, Michael Farrell, Ali Cobby Eckermann and PiO.